gammillweg/gammillweg/README.md

 -  I hope you enjoy programming and writing little apps as much as I, when you are my age!
 -
 - Outside of programming:
-- I am a Square Dancer (of many year) and a wood worker (of many years)
+- I am a Square Dancer (of many years) and a wood worker (of many years)